hacktoon/sitegen/README.md

 	category = my_category ...

 ### Collections and template listings
-By default, Mnemonix provides some collections of data for using in templates.
+By default, Mechaniscribe provides some collections of data for using in templates.
 The first is the **pages** collection.
 You can list a subset of the pages of your site by passing arguments in the template tag:

 	{%pagelist num="10" %}
         <li>{{each.title}}</li>